Nicolas Hodges Studies Project: History

 The pianist Nicolas Hodges initiated the project in an attempt to provide piano students with alternatives to the Ligeti Etudes, which have been widely performed in the years since the composer's death.
 The composers were chosen with a view to providing as much range as possible within contemporary classical music.

 The works were commissioned in groups.
 First those by Finnissy, Francesconi, Mundry, Rzewski were commissioned by Philharmonie Luxembourg and then first performed there by Nicolas Hodges in June 2010.
 Then those by Andre, Furrer, Hosokawa, Pauset, Sorenson and Wuorinen were commission by the Busoni Competition, Bolzano and then first performed in the Busoni Festival by Nicolas Hodges on 26 August 2011.
 The study by Saunders was premiered by Nicolas Hodges at the Salzburg Biennale 2013.
 Finally, the study by Ferneyhough was commissioned by SWR Eclat Festival, and premiered there by Hodges in February 2014.

 Recordings

-So far only the works by Andre, Ferneyhough, Furrer and Hosokawa have been recorded.
+So far only the works by Andre, Ferneyhough, Furrer, Hosokawa and Wuorinen have been recorded.